-There are many Indian and other foreign students who aspire to study for their post graduation in USA.
+There are many Indian and foreign students who aspire to study for post graduate degree in USA.
 Others are interested in working in the US which requires a 4 year college education to be eligible for a work visa.

-But if the student has completed say another 1 year of their masters degree in India, then that will likely evaluate to a 4 year college education.
+But if the student has completed another 1 year of their masters degree in India or abroad, that will likely evaluate to a 4 year college education.
 Or if the student has completed a 1+ years post graduate diploma course in a recognized college, institution or university, that might also be considered equivalent to a 4 year college education.

 Since most 3 year degrees relate to science, mathematics or social science, UGC approval is sufficient for these degrees.
 Similarly, 3 year degrees from other countries will need to be recognized by their respective government departments responsible for overseeing their college education programs.

-US colleges and universities recognize all Indian government recognized 3 year college degrees to be equivalent to a 3 year college education in the US.
-To meet the requirement of a typical 4 year US college education, it is good for Indian and other foreign students to do another 1 year of a Masters degree in their respective countries.
+US colleges and universities recognize all the Indian-government-recognized 3 year college degrees to be equivalent to a 3 year college education in the US.
+To meet the requirement of a typical 4 year US college education, it is good for Indian and foreign students to do another 1 year of a Masters degree in their respective countries.

 For people who have less than a 4 year college education, in some cases, the US visa processing authority will also consider additional work experience to satisfy the education requirement.
 In my case years ago, with a degree in Mathematics from India, my seven years of computer software experience was enough for the grant of a H1B.
 In this case, 3 years of work experience was considered equivalent to 1 year of additional college education.

-There are other reputed college-level programs conducted in India by associations that are not specifically part of any college or university.
+There are other reputed college-level programs conducted in India by associations that are NOT part of any college or university.
 Examples include AMIE, CPA and CFA programs.
 While the AMIE and CPA certifications are conducted by the respective Indian organizations, the CFA Institute is headquartered in the US and has many study and exam centers in India and in many other countries.

-AMIE is meant to be studied by students who are already working and have some experience.
+AMIE is meant for students who are already working and who have some experience.
 Though the Section A of AMIE can be studied by any high school graduate or diploma holder, for starting the Section B courses in AMIE, students are required to be working in an engineering position.

 The CPA or Certified Public Accountant certification is conducted by the Institute of Certified Public Accountants and students are typically required to be practicing juniors in the accounting field to be eligible for completing their CPA exams.
 The institute is a member of the ACCA which is a global body for professional accountants.
 Similarly, professionals with a CFA designation are able to practice as financial analysts in investment banking, wealth management and so on.

-These alternate degrees and certification programs also carry a lot of college credits and in most cases are equivalent to college degree programs.
+These alternate degrees and certification programs also carry some college credits and in most cases, are equivalent to college degree programs.
 Since the CPA and CFA exams are typically undertaken by 3 year college graduates, these certifications will likely be considered at the Masters degree level for US equivalent education.

-Students interested in higher studies in the US or professionals who need an education evaluation frequently request their evaluations from these agencies.
+Students interested in higher studies in the US, or professionals who need an education evaluation, frequently request evaluations from these agencies.
 Once the agency conducts the evaluation and provides you a report, it is well accepted by US colleges, universities and visa processing authorities.

-Saylor courses are free online courses and most of the Saylor courses carry college credits.
+Saylor courses are free online courses and most Saylor courses carry college credits.
 To obtain college credits with Saylor, you need to complete their proctored exam which can be taken completely online from any part of the world.

 There are also AP exams and some SAT subject exams which are frequently awarded college credits by some colleges.
 More information on AP exams and the AP tutorial can be found in 1) AP (Advanced Placement) exams and 2) AP Courses Go Virtual and 3) In what ways can one opt to study abroad after class 12?.

-To further document these courses for US college credits, students can also consider getting a personalized credit bank report.
-The credit bank report service is provided by colleges such as Excelsior and Thomas Edison for documenting all your college level learning in an official format.
+To further document these courses for US college credits, students can consider getting a personalized credit bank report.
+The credit bank report service is provided by colleges such as Excelsior and Thomas Edison for documenting all college level learning in an official format.